The RetroBeat: How Dotemu makes retro gaming magic

 If you’re a retro gaming fan like me, then Dotemu is probably one of your favorite modern studios.
 The company has made its name as a developer and publisher by reviving classic franchises with excellent games like Wonder Boy : The Dragon’s Trap and Streets of Rage 4.
-It’s also publishing a remake of the classic city-builder Pharaoh and developing a sequel to the arcade hit Widnjammers.
+It’s also publishing a remake of the classic city-builder Pharaoh and developing a sequel to the arcade hit Windjammers.
 Last month, Dotemu delighted nostalgic gamers by announcing Teenage Mutant Ninja Turtles: Shredder’s Revenge.

 The company is a leader in the retro-revival movement.
 It’s not just exploiting old gaming franchises but also reviving them with passion and care.